David-Durst/embeddedHaskellAetherling/README.txt

         Each _ppar variable is a list of Lst programs.
         For example, the programs in single_map_ppar have throughputs of 1, 2, and 4 Ints emitted per clock.
         Use !! to access one element of the list.
+        Note that the FIFO operators represent the delay matching registers (Section 7 of paper) necessary for correctness and pipeline registers necessary for Vivado.
     b. "get_area" - This prints the area approximation of a program.
 Note: in the paper's appendix we compute area as a tuple of storage and compute.
     We have found that a scalar value is a sufficient approximation.
     This function returns a scalar.